-Funds are required at each stage during a business.
-Be it a small enterprise or large, all need funds for the smooth functioning of their operations.
+Funds are required at each stage of a business.
+Be it a small enterprise or large; all need funds for the smooth functioning of their operations.
 In such a scenario, financial forecasting becomes extremely important.
-The right financial forecasting techniques ensure the accuracy of forecasts so there will be no hindrance as far as the funds are concerned.
+The right financial forecasting techniques ensure the accuracy of forecasts, so there will be no hindrance as far as the funds are concerned.

 Meaning of a Forecast?

 A forecast is the prediction of the future based on a certain set of circumstances that could be related to the past or present data.
 It involves developing future estimates after a thorough analysis of different trends.
 In other words, forecasting is a step-by-step process of predicting the future.
 In finance, managers use different financial forecasting techniques to foresee future trends and get the most accurate figures.
 The resulting statements are known as financial forecasts.

 - Meaning of a Forecast?

 - What is Financial Forecasting?

 - Simple Linear Regression Method